Childhood Arc ~ I'm Quite Knowledgeable! ~

 "Yes!
 It's Potato Attribute!"

-What she blurted out in the heat of the moment was a very terrible excuse.
+What she blurted out in the heat of the moment was an absolutely terrible excuse.

 Surely the smell of alcohol had made her tipsy and robbed her of her senses.